avolutions-php/avolutions/docs/en/installation.md

   }
 },
 ```
-Just replace "Application\\" with your wanted namespace.
+Just replace "Application\\" with your namespace.